kasvii/GATOR/README.md

 ![quality results](./asset/vis.png)

 ## Introduction
 This repository is the offical implementation of [GATOR: Graph-Aware Transformer with Motion-Disentangled Regression for Human Mesh Reconstruction from a 2D Pose (ICASSP 2023)](https://arxiv.org/pdf/2303.05652.pdf).
-The overall architecture of GATOR is shown as following.
+The overall architecture of GATOR is shown below.
 ![overall architecture](./asset/architecture.png)

 ## Install guidelines